cheme/web3/index.md

 ## Evolution of existing tools
-  - git plugin, see fork, versioning, revoking for similarity
-  - [linker]
+  - [git] plugin, or any code versioning tools should be able to include striples at every commit.
+Even when writing this I considered : should I create a statement for this (for exemple the drafted [RDF mapping][./rdfmapping.md]) : that would be a good idea and it is true for all codes, and ressources that are created, versioned and possibly collaboratively edited.
+That was also the primary reason I edit it as a git project (fork , merge, ownership of code and modifications).
+Creating an striple over it (RDF mapping) is not to lock every thing, it is just to get priority on evolution management, keeping a central position as long as I actively participate.
+Yet if I did it I should also put it in a [sidechain] (actually I have enough trust in using github for not doing it), and other action that should be automatic : the easier way should be to emit striple with each commit, so have some code plugged in git.
+An extension should be the striples of **builds** (more CI and distribution related).
+  - In previous source contral case, code is trusted through striples over commit, it also give the idea to do striples for build (and analogy with UEFI), signed build is something, yet there is something smarter, signed library.
+For dynamic shared library (dll,so and such) it would be nice to have striples over the so to repercute on programs using this .so leading to chain of signed dependencies.
+This could go further, at a function/api level. see [linker]
-  - wikipedia vs desencyclopedia + wiki should be git + if job done badly, distrust is more public than with centralized model.
+  - collaborative knowlege databases : wikipedia vs desencyclopedia + wiki should be git + if job done badly, distrust is more public than with centralized model.
   - video game monetarization : ragnarok analogy - return to official : because clean even if you need to pay -> [code] as ressource
   - information discovery - dns
   - source meta info and deriving usage of shared lib (linking with trust)
   - democracy
   - decentralized internet : ok nothing to add, a full p2p internet is nothing new, starting from freenet like some decades ago.
 Recent approach seems to enjoy mesh network, truly a good thing, nothing incompatible especially since mesh network generaly replace address by a public key (eg cjdns), striples could be easily define over them.
 TODO cjdns striple compatibility and scenari of usage of an striple p2p database component.
+  - crowdfounding + bitcoin contract : more to manage info that do promesses of donation, simply to replace quickstarter and crowd fund base upon trust and discovery over existing promises.
   - chain of information (bitcoin). [sidechain] , [sidechaintimestamp]
   - p2p for example when streaming video over bittorent protocol, this is high quality service, for video watch by thousands, quality should be as good (or better) as commercial platform.
 It helps hosting content (commercial video should by a small torrent server  less important contant should be seeded from home easily), it helps bandwidth, it is better for everything, except that a platform such as youtube let you earn money through advertising and viewing.
 The step to peer2peer web content is a rational one (platform such as youtube should think about p2p their videos, when watching a video the user also seed it (but websocket does not allow simply to exchange content between users and a browser plugin should be required, and privacy question arises but using such platform no privacy should be expected)), blizzard usage of torrent protocol is something really nice.
 The other step is to fully p2p the content, but how can advertising follows, we have seen some major windows torrent client going this way, but it only centralized to a company.
 Next generation should be company selling advertisement if the video owner link them to its video for advertisement diffusion and the company by its trust gets advertiser.
   Then follows the model of advertisement, for video it could be included in the video meaning that the resource is forked to a resource with advertisement and the incentive for getting resource with advertisement is simply that it got a massive server seeding behind it.